Facts About Duluth Minnesota’s Cathedral You Didn’t Know

 Under the main church, there’s a room called Rosary Hall where people hang out and have fun together.
 The diocese started way back in 1889 with Bishop James McGolrick.
 He built the first big church and helped make the Catholic community strong.

 Now, Bishop Daniel J. Felton is in charge.
 He started in April 2021 after Pope Francis picked him.
 Before him was Bishop Paul D. Sirba, who died suddenly in December 2019.
-From the old days to today, the Cathedral of Our Lady of the Rosary is a place of faith, beauty, and friendship for Catholics in northern Minnesota.
+From the old days to today, the Duluth Cathedral of Our Lady of the Rosary is a place of faith, beauty, and friendship for Catholics in northern Minnesota.

 Thank you for reading the story of Duluth’s Cathedral of Our Lady of the Rosary.
 I hope these little-known facts about Duluth’s Cathedral helped you see it in a new way that made you thankful, curious, or more connected to our shared Christian faith.

-I’d love to hear from you—have you ever visited this Cathedral?
+I’d love to hear from you.
+Have you ever visited this Cathedral?
 What memories or moments of peace has your faith given you lately?
 Feel free to share in the comment section below.

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.